WolffM/hadoku-resume-bot/RESUME_BOT_PROJECT.md

    - Environment variables for API key and system prompt
    - `/api/chat` endpoint for LLM requests
    - `/api/resume` endpoint to serve markdown content
+   - `/api/system-prompt` endpoint to fetch the system prompt
    - CORS configuration for frontend

 2. **Frontend Components**